Hunting, Grazing & Recreation Guest Ranch

 The New Haven Ranch is in the northeast corner of Wyoming on the northern boundary of the scenic and adventure-laden Black Hills.
 It’s about 18 miles northwest of the small town of Hulett, and the world-famous Devil’s Tower – our nation’s first National Monument, next to which are also the impressive Missouri Buttes (these can be seen from the ranch).
 Comfortably and privately situated in this beautiful region of Wyoming, this ranch has all the benefits of the area’s attributes, especially the scenery.
 It consists of about 2,442± total acres of which about 2,182± are deeded and 260± acres of BLM land.
 All of it is contiguous and situated on the east side of Mule Creek Road, providing good access to its headquarters and what used to be the town of New Haven, WY.
 All that remains today is a community hall and the New Haven Ranch buildings, which were once part of the old town.
 With some care and restoration from the current owners, these buildings are now used as guest cabins for the ranch.
 New Haven is just a shadow of its earlier days; importantly however, the ranch and the character and ambiance of the area is still intact.

 Like much of the area, the ecological diversity of the ranch includes topography consisting of two primary drainages, TL Creek and Music Creek.
 In between these drainages are rolling hills, rough and scenic draws, flat-top open meadows, hay fields, and food plots.
 TL Creek is the largest of the two drainages.
 Both are filled with seasonal flowing water, spring-fed reservoirs, good grass, ponderosa pine, juniper, burr oak trees, and many other native trees, like wild plum, and chokecherry.
 The habitat is perfect for all kinds of wildlife, especially Merriam turkey, mule deer, white-tailed deer, elk, pronghorn antelope, waterfowl, and other upland bird species.
-The ranch is currently used for livestock grazing, hay production, commercial hunting, recreation, and it also serves as a guest ranch.
+The working ranch is currently used for livestock grazing, hay production, commercial hunting, recreation, and it also serves as a guest ranch.

 Livestock and Ag Operations